Find my résumé below. You can access a downloadable PDF here.

 New York, NY | September 2015–June 2016

-Lead coverage of 2016 presidential election and national politics; develop unique angles on money in politics, employment and immigration through live election reporting, analysis and features.
+Led coverage of 2016 presidential election and national politics; developed unique angles on topics including money in politics, employment and immigration through live election reporting, analysis and features.

 Pitched and wrote two to five stories per day under tight deadlines in high-pressure environment while balancing in-depth reporting on longer enterprise pieces, such as an examination of Arizona laws suppressing the Native American vote ahead of the state’s presidential primary election.